mokyen/okyensourcesoftware/dmi.md

 </details>

 > [!Important]
 > **_Key Takeaway_** Only make a function a member if it needs access to private data or is a virtual member of an ABC.
-(Note that this Guideline references the virtual functions in one of the 'Enforcement' clauses.)
+(Note that this Guideline references the virtual functions in one of the 'Exception' clauses.)

 <details>
   <summary>C.8: Use `class` rather than `struct` if any member is non-public</summary>